Badri-R-S/Orient_estimation/README.md

 2. numpy
 3. torch
 4. supervision==0.8.0
 5. SAM.
-Follow the instructions in this [**link**](https://github.com/facebookresearch/segment-anything) to install dependencies and requirements to install the model.
+Follow the instructions in this [**link**](https://github.com/facebookresearch/segment-anything) to install dependencies and requirements of the model.

 ## SOLUTION 1
 1. Used the regular ORB detector to detect key points and descriptors.